Gluten Free Lemon Brownies

 Yes!
 If you want to add mix-ins, like white chocolate chips, to the batter before baking you can!
 I suggest about ¾ cup of white chocolate chips for this recipe.

-• Rubbing the lemon zest into the granulated sugar helps release the lemon oils from the zest, giving the lemon squares more lemon flavor.
-The granulated sugar will start to feel moist and turn light yellow – at this point you know the lemon oil has been released.
+• Rub the lemon zest into the sugar.
+This releases the lemon oils from the zest and infuses the sugar with flavor.
+The sugar will feel moist and turn light yellow when it’s ready.

 • Storage: Store leftover lemon brownies in an airtight container at room temperature for up to 3 days.
 I find they taste best on day 2 because the lemon flavor intensifies.